Psy.D. In Clinical Psychology

 - A large network of community-based practicum sites offering many different training opportunities

 - Warm climate, great location, close to beaches

 - Relatively low cost of living, ample and reasonably priced housing available off campus

-Graduates of the program receive a Psy.D. in clinical psychology and possess core competencies in relational/clinical skills, comprehensive psychological assessment, clinical treatment interventions, research and evaluation, consultation and education, management and supervision and diversity issues.
-Designed to provide excellent clinical training and research skills, the Psy.D. in clinical psychology program includes special elective emphasis areas including:
+Our program leading to a Psy.D in Clinical Psychology trains students to become practicing clinical psychologists with core competencies in relational/clinical skills, comprehensive psychological assessment, clinical treatment interventions, research and evaluation skills, consultation and education, management and supervision, and diversity issues.

 - Forensic Psychology